May's Pub of the Month - P5 in Cheadle Hulme

 The past 18 months have seen considerable changes, though.
 During the first lockdown, some £30,000 was spent improving the building and its facilities.
 There was a major refurbishment upstairs (where you will find two full-size snooker tables), downstairs the furniture was replaced, and outside the building was made watertight.
 The opportunity was also taken to restore the "Kay's Ales" signage that can be seen on photographs taken in the 1950s.

-significant changes in the cask beer range.
+There have also been significant changes in the cask beer range.
 There was previously a tie to Carlsberg Marston's, which was finally bought out in 2019.
 Latterly this has enabled Phil (pictured left), who also looks after the cellar, to become rather more adventurous.
 There are three cask beers on the bar.
 Permanent is Robinsons Unicorn, which is very popular with many of the regulars.
 This is joined by two ever-changing guest beers, usually obtained from small, local brewers.
 Phil makes a point of visiting Manchester pubs to see what's new and what's selling well.
 He's a big fan of the new Steelfish Brewing (see page 15), whose products have been very well received.

 Aside from the popular Unicorn, Phil aims to have one darker beer and one pale beer on tap.
 He has also been surprised how well-received some of the newer unfined and hazy cask beers have been.
 He also tells us that cask in general has really taken off since the club properly reopened in July last year.